btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 coverImage: "/images/btcpay-2-4-featured.png"
 ---

 We are excited to announce the release of **BTCPay Server 2.4.0**!
-This release introduces a new global search bar, clearer navigation, passwordless passkey authentication, a guided multisig wallet setup flow, more granular wallet permissions, subscription improvements, Point of Sale tax controls, wallet transaction filters, Shopify and Lightning Network updates and several smaller user-facing improvements.
+This release introduces a new global search bar, clearer navigation, passwordless passkey authentication, a guided multisig wallet setup flow, more granular wallet permissions, subscription improvements, Point of Sale tax controls, new Lightspeed and Jumpseller integrations, wallet transaction filters, Shopify and Lightning Network updates and several smaller user-facing improvements.

 For a complete list of changes, see the [full release notes](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.4.0).